va4ok/userscript-builder/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## History

+0.2.0 - Support for arrays of meta values

 0.1.6 - Default file extension .js is used if extension is not defined into import line